 There was a view that the telecentric lens mainly solves the distortion problem.
 In fact, the telecentric lens solves not only the distortion problem, but the low distortion is only an additional attribute of the telecentric lens.
 The unique optical characteristics of the telecentric lens: when the object moves in the field of view, its magnification in different positions will not change, which determines that it cannot be replaced by ordinary industrial lenses in some fields.
 For example, its larger depth of field can be well adapted to the working environment on site, which is not a problem that can be solved only by algorithms.

-Designing a telecentric lens for parallel-light imaging is not complicated in theory, but it is another matter to achieve a certain resolution and imaging quality.
-The design and manufacture of a telecentric lens is indeed more difficult than a lens in the general sense.
+Designing a telecentric industrial lens for parallel-light imaging is not complicated in theory, but it is another matter to achieve a certain resolution and imaging quality.
+The telecentric lens design and manufacture is indeed more difficult than a lens in the general sense.
 The reason is that the size of the optical lens of the telecentric lens is relatively large, which makes the correction of various phase differences of the edge light more difficult.

 In order to obtain a good image quality of the edge field of view, higher product design and manufacturing accuracy is required, and in many cases it is necessary for the designer to have relatively rich design experience.